 The Healthy Corner Store movement takes a different approach.
 Programs in Philadelphia, Baltimore, Minneapolis, and other cities provide small grants, technical assistance, and supply chain connections to corner store owners who agree to stock fresh fruits, vegetables, and other healthy options.
 The Philadelphia initiative worked with more than 600 corner stores and demonstrated measurable increases in both the availability and purchase of healthy food — and the stores remained profitable, in many cases more profitable than before, because the fresh food items carried higher margins than the processed products they supplemented (The Food Trust, 2014).

-Black-Owned Grocery and Urban Farming
+Try 10 Free IQ Questions →Black-Owned Grocery and Urban Farming

-The most promising long-term solution to food deserts may be the one that receives the least institutional support: Black-owned grocery stores and urban farms designed from the ground up to serve the communities that corporate grocery has abandoned.
+The most promising long-term solution to food deserts may be the one that receives the least institutional support — Black-owned grocery stores and urban farms designed from the ground up to serve the communities that corporate grocery has abandoned.

-The challenge is capitalization:
+The challenge is capitalization.

 - A full-service grocery store requires between $2 million and $10 million in startup capital